-Konstantinos Destounis has recorded 4 CDs.
-His world première recording of Theodore Antoniou’s complete piano works has been released by Naxos’ series ‘Grand Piano’.
 His performing career has led him to prestigious venues across Europe and Australia, such as Royal Albert Hall and St. John’s Smith Square in London, Opera ‘La Fenice’ in Venice, Llewellyn Hall in Canberra, Glocke Saal in Bremen, Athens Megaron, Thessaloniki Megaron.
-As a soloist he has performed with the Bremen Philharmonic Orchestra, Canberra Symphony Orchestra, Athens State Orchestra, Thessaloniki State Orchestra, Greek Radio National Orchestra, UK Young Musicians Symphony Orchestra, Murcia Symphony Orchestra and many more orchestras.
+As a soloist he has performed with the Bremen Philharmonic Orchestra, Canberra Symphony Orchestra, Athens State Orchestra, Thessaloniki State Orchestra, Greek Radio National Orchestra, Thüringen Philharmonie Gotha-Eisenach, UK Young Musicians Symphony Orchestra, Murcia Symphony Orchestra and many more orchestras.

-Konstantinos Destounis studied with Agathe Leimoni at the Hellenic Conservatory in Athens and with Igor Petrin at the University of Macedonia in Thessaloniki, Greece.
-He also received a Master’s degree at the Mozarteum University in Salzburg (Prof. R. Plagge) and an Artist Diploma at the Royal College of Music in London (Prof. D. Alexeev, I. Jones, A. Zolinsky).
-Currently (2018) he is pursuing a Doctoral degree at the Royal College, supported by an Eleanor and Gary Brass award; his research focuses on Theodore Antoniou’s piano works.
+Konstantinos studied the piano with Agathe Leimoni at the Hellenic Conservatory in Athens and with Igor Petrin at the University of Macedonia in Thessaloniki, Greece.
+He also received a Master’s degree at the Mozarteum University in Salzburg (Prof. R. Plagge), an Artist Diploma (Prof. D. Alexeev, I. Jones, A. Zolinsky) and a Doctoral Degree at the Royal College of Music in London.
 He has been a scholar of the Onassis Foundation and the Thessaloniki Friends of Music Association.